 There is never a bad day for a good slab of meat.
 As a matter of fact, there are not that many things in life that are better than a filling, sumptuous meal.
 As you can already tell, smoking meat is both science and creativity, and the more skilled and artsy you are in your approach to the meat-smoking discipline, the better of a connoisseur you become!
+You can also check out The Smoker Reviews for inspirations.

 Back in the olden days, or so they say, smoking was a strategy to preserve food.
 In the absence of spanking new smart-controlled refrigerators and shockingly-tasty food preservatives, smoking meat was a solid way to add flavour and keep them fresh, all while being able to cook them accordingly.
 And even when our methods of gratifying our culinary senses have improved tenfold, smoked food remains to be a favourite method today.